gramaro.io

 Forma la oración eligiendo las palabras correctas en el orden correcto.

-No debemos meternos en esto - Traduce esta oración al inglés.
+Debe de haber sido un hombre rico. - Traduce esta oración al inglés.

 Ejemplos de uso Modal verbs (Must/Have to)

-• Must I ask? - ¿Debo yo preguntar?
+• Must I beg? - ¿Debo rogar?

-• We have to dance. - Tenemos que bailar.
+• We have to dance! - Tenemos que bailar.